ecupak/ecupak.github.io/_posts/2025-01-24-dynamic-agents-part1.markdown

 A shared `GetPredicatedPoint()` method is used by both Pursue and Evade (the next behavior).
 It looks like this:

+Lastly, I merged a behavior called *Offset Pursuit* into Pursue.
+By setting an offset angle and an offset distance, the agent can chase a point that is offset from the actual target.
+This could be useful if you wanted a sheepdog to make a sheep move to the right - the sheepdog would pursue a point offset to the left of the sheep (assuming the sheep would Flee from the sheepdog).

 ```cpp
 static glm::vec2 GetPredictedPoint(const PhysicsBody& body, float my_speed, const PhysicsBody& target_body)
 {